Researcher reveals Mac privacy bug, blasts Apple for ‘security theater’

 Complaints regarding Apple’s slow responses to zero-day bug reports predate the Security Bounty Program and include back-and-forth exchanges between Apple and Google’s Project Zero security teams.
 Johnson’s story of delayed responses and problematic payouts certainly isn’t unique, but it arrives with the warning to users that “macOS privacy protections are mainly security theater,” harming legitimate Mac developers while permitting malicious actors to weasel through cracks.
 “You have the right to know that the systems you rely on for protection are not actually protecting you,” Johnson says, adding that despite claims to the contrary, “Apple’s debilitating lockdown of the Mac is not justified by alleged privacy and security benefits.”

 Yesterday, Apple told Johnson the company is still investigating the exploit.
-We’ll update this article if and when Apple patches the bug in the beta version of Big Sur, which focuses a lot of attention on improvements to Safari and its predecessors.
+We’ll update this article if and when Apple patches the bug in the beta version of Big Sur, which focuses a lot of attention on improvements to Safari.